 What they do: Chief Marketing Officer at Squarespace

 Why they get design: Great design is at the core of every successful business–and Kinjil Mathur brought her keen sense of design to firms including Saks Fifth Avenue and smartphone location service pioneer Foursquare (we still miss vying to be mayors of our local coffee shop).
 Mathur joined Squarespace in 2017 as CMO.
-If you’re a creator building a website today, you’re most likely building it with Squarespace - and Mathur’s background and love of fashion and style can be seen in their marketing campaigns.
+If you’re a creator building a website today, you’re most likely building it with Squarespace - and Mathur’s background and love of fashion and style can be seen in their marketing campaigns.“Whether it’s collaborating with the design team to align on the creative vision for a marketing campaign, meeting with the product team to find out what’s next for Squarespace, or whiteboarding go-to-market strategies for new countries with my marketing team – each day is different, intense and thought-provoking.””

 What they do: Chief Marketing, Digital & Strategy Officer at Target